Codimension-one foliations on adjoint varieties: Foliations on algebraic varieties

-We say that $H$ is \emph{unsplit} if it is proper, and \emph{minimal} if, for a general point $x \in \mathrm{Locus}(H)$, the subset $H_x$ of $H$ parametrizing curves through $x$ is proper.
-A smooth projective variety $X$ is called \emph{uniruled} if there is a dominant rational map $Y \times \mathbb{P}^1 \dashrightarrow X$, where $Y$ is a variety of dimension $\mathrm{dim}(X) - 1$.
+A smooth projective variety $X$ is called \emph{uniruled} if there is a dominant rational map $Y \times \mathbb{P}^1 \dashrightarrow X$, where $Y$ is a variety of dimension $\dim(X) - 1$.
 A variety is uniruled if and only if it is covered by rational curves.
-Moreover, every uniruled variety admits a minimal dominating family of rational curves.
+Moreover, every uniruled variety admits a minimal dominating family of rational curves (see \cite[Theorem 1.1]{Hwang01}).
 From now on, we assume that $X$ is uniruled.
-Let $C$ be a rational curve parametrized by the morphism $f\colon \mathbb{P}^1 \longrightarrow X$.
+Let $C$ be a rational curve parametrized by a morphism $f\colon \mathbb{P}^1 \longrightarrow X$.
 We denote by $[C]$ or $[f]$ any point in $H$ corresponding to $C$.
-By Birkhoff-Grothendieck Theorem, the pullback of the tangent bundle of $X$ by $f$ splits as a direct sum:
+By the Birkhoff–Grothendieck theorem, the pullback of the tangent bundle of $X$ by $f$ splits as a direct sum: